 You will also recognise the importance of healthy eating and basic nutrition as important aspects of hair and beauty care.

 What are the entry requirements for the course?

 You will need five GCSEs at grades D or E (grade 2-3) or higher, including BOTH Maths and English Language.

 How long is this course?

-This is a one year course commencing September 2017 and ending June 2018.
+This is a one year course commencing September 2018, ending June 2019.